 Q. Can the milk kefir grains be cultured in lactose-free milk?

 A. Maybe.
 Lactose-free milk isn’t actually lactose-free, but has lactase added, which makes the lactose easier to digest.
-Check the label and if you see lactase, the milk does contain lactose and may be used with milk kefir grains.
+We do not guarantee success with this milk.
 Avoid ultra-pasteurized milk for making milk kefir.